 Revenue Procedure 2018-54 calls for FHFA to determine a deemed-issuance ratio for each calendar year based on the ratio of TBA-eligible securities issued by Fannie Mae and Freddie Mac during the 24-month period ending October 31 of the preceding year.

-FHFA plans to announce the ratio annually at least three weeks prior to the affected calendar year.
+FHFA announces this ratio annually at least three weeks prior to the affected calendar year.